michsa/chores/README.md

 #### Recurrence schema

 This will be used for date math on the current date / scheduled date.
-Thus if we represent it in the db as `frequency` + `interval`, we will have to convert it to a duration we can pass to a date-time library, eg `{ weeks: 2 }`.
+Thus if we represent it in the db as `frequency` + `count`, we will have to convert it to a duration we can pass to a date-time library, eg `{ weeks: 2 }`.
 We may want to just save it as a Duration in the first place, especially if using redux.

+#### DateTime schema

+For scheduling tasks, time of day is mostly irrelevant so it should be optional.
+Thus instead of saving a regular timestamp, we save times as objects with a required date property and an optional time property.
+When converting these to timestamps for date math, we use a default time (eventually configurable, set to 12pm for now) for values which don't have a time set.

 #### Deadlines and scheduled times